carmstrong070/Pictogram/readme.md

   - I want to select a different puzzle when I preform **_an action_** *(button?)*
   - I want **_guiding numbers_** that indicate how many consecutive tiles need to be filled for each respective column and row
   - I want to strikethrough guiding numbers that I believe I have been completed for a given row or column
-  - I want a modal that gives me instructions about how to play the game when I click a button
 - As a user I want an easily viewable timer
   - I want the timer to count up in seconds
   - I want the timer to begin counting when I start the puzzle